AlexAfanasev/NeuralNetworkVisualization/README.md

 1. Fit  a neural network using the NeuralNetwork class (uses the famous neuralnet package for fitting the model)
 2. Create visualizations of the partial dependencies using the plot_partial_dependencies function (creates visualizations in ggplot2 and if wanted in plotly, adds a confidence interval)

+Confidence intervals for the partial dependencies can be created directly using the plot_partial_dependencies function or by providing the options parameter while creating the NeuralNetwork model.

+The following example models can be obtained using the example_nn_model function!

 **Numerical response variable:**
 ```r
 library(NeuralNetworkVisualization)